About The Writer

-Ever since high school, I had a love for traveling to different places.
+Ever since high school, I've had a love for traveling to different places.
 I took various social studies classes with passionate teachers and professors throughout high school and college, which led to my own love of history, geography and culture.
 I became incredibly fascinated by the stories that have come about from our past.
-I enjoyed learning about how people from different parts of the world interact with one another, and about how their customs compared to ours.
-I am always in awe of being in a place of historical significance and reflecting on how the events that took place there shaped the world that we live in.
+I enjoyed learning about how people from different parts of the world interact with one another, and about how their customs compare to ours.
+I am always in awe of being in a place of historical significance and reflecting on how the events that took place there shaped the world we live in.

 When I was a kid, I also developed a love of visiting theme parks and riding roller coasters.
 While I had been to a few parks when I was younger, I truly became a fan when my family and I first visited Cedar Point in Sandusky, Ohio back in 1996.
-It was after taking my first ride on the inverted roller coaster, Raptor, that I became hooked hooked!
+It was after taking my first ride on the inverted roller coaster, Raptor, that I became hooked!

 This love for theme parks would lead a variety of experiences in life from traveling for visiting them to working in the industry between two summers during college at Cedar Point and three years as a Walt Disney World Cast Member.
-Both visiting theme parks and working in them have provided with many opportunities to meet a lot of people with similar passions and interests, and many of them are among some of my closest and dearest friends!
+Both visiting theme parks and working in them have provided with many opportunities to meet a lot of people with similar passions and interests, and many of them are among my closest and dearest friends!

 Places Gary has visited:

 * - Only in Austria when riding through by bus, so I don't count it as a country visited, but have physically been in the country for a short time.

 ** - While Hong Kong is a part of China, I count it like it's a separate place because of it's Special Administrative Region status.